 If you have any serious concerns about the drafting that discussion with your drafter fails to resolve, you should raise them with your Drafting Team Manager (or the Deputy Chief Parliamentary Counsel, if the drafter is the Drafting Team Manager).

 3.3.1 Consultation with other agencies

 When your department is happy that the draft reflects the policy, the drafter will arrange for it to be circulated to the other departments that have an interest in it.
 The drafter will use as a starting point the list you supplied of departments already consulted (see section 2.3.2).
-In some cases, more commonly with regulations, you and the drafter may agree that you will arrange the distribution instead.
+In some cases, more commonly with Legislative Instruments, you and the drafter may agree that you will arrange the distribution instead.
 Whichever arrangement is used, both you and the drafter must receive copies of all the comments received on the draft from the departments consulted.

 Ministerial approval is needed before a draft is disclosed to agencies outside government (unless the agency concerned is the instructing agency, eg the Financial Markets Authority).
 If non-government agencies are to be consulted, the drafter will rely on you to coordinate consultation with them.